 Description of Honors Program

 All qualified students will be invited to register for special honors sections of regularly taught writing-intensive seminars (courses with numbers between COMM 4425 and COMM 4475).
-Enrollment in these sections will be limited to ten students with the qualifying GPA.
+Enrollment in these sections will be limited to 10 students with the qualifying GPA.
 Students can choose seminars in areas of their particular interest.

-After completing two honors seminars of choice, a student will decide in which of the two seminar topic areas they would like to pursue the writing of an honors thesis.
-The student will work with the instructor of the corresponding course to develop a proposal and eventually write a complete honors thesis.
-Judgment of the quality of the thesis will be up to the thesis advisor, and poor quality theses will not be accepted as fulfilling the requirement of the honors program.
+After completing two Honors seminars of choice, a student will decide in which of the two seminar topic areas they would like to pursue the writing of an Honors thesis.
+The student will work with the instructor of the corresponding course to develop a proposal and eventually write a complete Honors thesis.
+Judgment of the quality of the thesis will be up to the thesis advisor, and poor quality theses will not be accepted as fulfilling the requirement of the Honors program.
 Honors theses must be delivered to the thesis advisor before the advisor submits a thesis grade.
 The deadline for submission of the completed thesis to the advisor is the first study day during the semester in which the student is enrolled for thesis credit.